coffee-and-tea/CodeOfAvent2020/README.md

 Base graph traverse problem, boundary check required.
 Complexity O(n) n is number of lines in graph.

 Day04:
 String parsing and validation.
 Got a chance to practice builder pattern and reflection in builder.
-Complexity O(n)
+Complexity O(n).
+Input processing is the fun part, where code implements 2 way of how to parse data in different lines together.